MisturaDev/YipProductApp/README.md

 # YipProductApp

-A mobile app built with **React Native** that allows users to upload up to 5 products, each with a name, photo and price and notifies the user when the product limit is reached.
+A mobile app built with **React Native** that allows users to upload up to 5 products.

 ---